ZweiTinte/amy-finances/README.md

 - install json-server: sudo npm install -g json-server
 - install gatsby: sudo npm install -g gatsby-cli

+Setup Env:

+- Create two files .env.development and .env.production in the root directory and copy the code from .env.example into these files

 Run the App:

 - gatsby develop